nonplayer/hammercrawl/hc_complete_rules.md

 ### Skills

+All characters in HAMMERCRAWL! begin play with a variety of both explicit and assumed skills.
+Explicit skills include the four free random skills that each character gets at creation.
+Assumed skills are anything that one could reasonably assume the character has ability in due to their background and their class.
+Fighters and Elves are pretty athletic, obviously, while former Bankers and Accountants are assumed to know math and finances.

+The Hammersmith is heavily encouraged to involve these skills as ways to move things along and give out information without relying upon the dice.
+The *vast* majority of the time, skills should be involved in play as purely narrative flavor.
+If a Banker is looking over a found ledger of an evil kingdom's accounts, they do not need to roll for anything, and the Hammersmith will give them special information that only they can glean from it.
+Similarly, a physically fit Elf adventurer should not need to make a check to climb a tree, leap a fence, or rappel down a ravine with proper tooling.
+In most cases, the 'Smith is encouraged to simply "give it to them" when they clearly have the right skill or assumed background for the situation.

+Still, the Hammersmith may *occasionally* feel that a roll of some sort should still be somehow involved, for behind the scenes reasons.
+Perhaps the aforementioned ledger is encoded in a strange cryptic cypher, or maybe the Elf is trying to climb that tree in the middle of an earthquake!

+In such cases, the Hammersmith may call for a test.
+The player will need to roll a d20 and add the modifier of whichever stat the 'Smith deems most appropriate.
+If the character has either an explicit or assumed skill in the matter, their target is 10.
+If not, their target is 15.
+And if it's something that the 'Smith deems to be vastly out of that character's repertoire of ability, the target is 20.

+Thief skills are special, and detailed in the "Thief Skills" section.

+### Thief Skills (ref)

+Thieves (and to a lesser extent Halflings) have access to special skills which always require rolls.

 ### Tiers

 A number of effects in the game use the "Tier" mechanic as a rough relative comparison of power between two or more entities within the fiction.
 For example, gaining XP from challenges is determined by the relative tiers of the Party and their Opponents, and similarly the targets for Saving Throws against harmful effects are based on Tier comparison.